NewThingsCo/aws-meetup-why-bother-tlazohtlaloni/code_sample/README.md

 ## Running it
 If using Intellij IDEA you can use the Spring dashboard which, if you import the gradle file will automatically create the run configurations for all three services.

 Otherwise you can run them straight from java as you please, no special flags needed.
+Spring boot contains its own Tomcat server so can be run with just a JRE

 ## Building jars
 Remember to not build jars manually if you can avoid it!